1. Information we collect

 7.2 In the course of provision of your personal data to us, your personal information may be transferred over the internet.
 Although we make every effort to protect the personal information which you provide to us, the transmission of information over the internet is not completely secure.
 As such, you acknowledge and accept that we cannot guarantee the security of your personal information transmitted to our website and that any such transmission is at your own risk.

 7.3 Where we have given you (or where you have chosen) a password which enables you to access an online account, you are responsible for keeping this password confidential.
 We ask you not to share your password with anyone.

 8.1 The personal information may be used, stored and/or accessed by third party data processors.
 This may be for the purposes listed in section 2 above, the provision of our services to you, your employer or scheme trustee/administrator, the receipt of services from you or your employer, the processing of transactions and/or the provision of support services.

-(b) in the case of entities based in other countries outside the EEA, entering into European Commission approved standard contractual arrangements with them.
+(c) In the case of entities based in other countries outside the EEA, entering into UK approved standard contractual arrangements with them.

 8.3 Further details on the steps we take to protect your personal information, in these cases is available from us on request by contacting us by email at Liz Kane, Head of Compliance (020 3689 6900 or email@example.com) at any time.